-The currently most cited line of work on DNA k-mer indices for approximate search are the $Sequence\ Bloom\ Trees$ (SBTs) first proposed by Solomon and Kingsford [32].
-In an SBT the k-mers of each document are indexed into individual Bloom filters, which are then arranged as the leaves of a binary tree.
+The currently most cited line of work on DNA k-mer indices for approximate search are the Sequence Bloom Trees (SBTs) first proposed by Solomon and Kingsford [29].
+In an SBT the k-mers of each document are individually indexed into a Bloom filter, which are then arranged as the leaves of a binary tree.
 The inner nodes of the binary tree are union Bloom filters of their descendants.
-A query can then breadth-first traverse the tree, pruning search paths which no longer sufficiently cover a given threshold Θ of the query k-mers.

-In the original SBT [32] a simple greedy clustering method is used, the bit union is stored in each inner node, and all nodes are RRR compressed [31] using SDSL [14].
-The first improvement, the Split Sequence Bloom Tree (SSBT) [33], splits the inner nodes into two Bloom filters: a similarity filter and a remainder filter, where the first contains all bits in both child filters and the second those set in either child minus the similarity filter.
-This representation allows descendant nodes to omit storing the bits in the similarity filter explicitly, hence reducing space requirements while retaining the same information.

-Simultaneously, Sun, Harris, Chikhi, and Medvedev proposed the AllSome Sequence Bloom Tree (AllSome-SBT) [34], which splits each inner node into an all and a some subfilter.
+A query can then breadth-first traverse the tree pruning search paths which no longer sufficiently cover a given threshold Θ of the query k-mers.
+In the original SBT [29] a simple greedy clustering method is used, the bit union is stored in each inner node, and all nodes are RRR compressed [28] using SDSL [14].
+The first improvement, the Split Sequence Bloom Tree (SSBT) [30], splits the inner nodes into two Bloom filters: a similarity filter and a remainder filter, where the first contains all bits in both child filters and the second those set in either child minus the similarity filter.
+Simultaneously, Sun, Harris, Chikhi, and Medvedev proposed the AllSome Sequence Bloom Tree (AllSome-SBT) [31], which splits each inner node into an all and a some subfilter.
 The all filter contains bits in all leaves below the node, excluding those already set in the parent node, and the some filter all bits in some leaves but not all.
-Again, this representation allows exclusion of bits already known from the parent node's filters, and thus reducing space and enabling better compression.
-Furthermore, the AllSome-SBT also improves on the clustering methods by employing an agglomerative hierarchical technique and by constructing batch Bloom filters for large query sets.

-The currently smallest SBT variant is called HowDe Sequence Bloom Tree (HowDe-SBT) by Harris and Medvedev [16].
-It decomposes the Bloom filters in each inner node into two bit vectors: the det vector signals if a particular bit is determined at this inner node, meaning that it is equal in all descendant leaves, and the how vector signals if it is determined as zero or one.
+The currently smallest SBT variant is called HowDe-SBT by Harris and Medvedev [16].
+It decomposes the Bloom filters in each inner node into two bit vectors: the det vector signals if a particular bit is determined at this inner node, meaning that it is equal in all descendant leaves, and a how vector signaling if it is determined as zero or one.
 All determined bits can be omitted from any children.
-These two bit vectors are exactly the information needed to perform an efficient breadth-first search down the tree.
-Furthermore, the authors introduce a culling process to remove sparse inner nodes which don't reveal much information and thus speed up queries.

-A completely different approach to indexing k-mers is taken by Mantis from Pandey et al. [28].
-In Mantis, a counting quotient filter (CQF) [29] is used to construct a mapping from k-mers to $color\ classes$, wherein k-mers with identical occurrence vectors for all documents are mapped to the same color class.
+A completely different approach to indexing k-mers is taken by Mantis from Pandey et al. [26].
+In Mantis, a counting quotient filter (CQF) [27] is used to construct a mapping from k-mers to color classes, wherein k-mers with identical occurrence vectors for all documents are mapped to the same color class.
 Incidence of color classes to documents can then be represented as a matrix, in which columns are associated with documents and each row corresponds to a color class.
-Hence, bits set in the rows signal occurrence of any k-mer mapping to the color in the corresponding document list.
-Mantis then compresses the bit vectors in the color matrix using RRR or with a spanning tree based approach.
-The k-mer mapping is built from CQFs constructed by Squeakr [30], a k-mer counting tool.
 Mantis differs from the other k-mer indexes referenced in this paper by being able to deliver exact approximate matching results without false positives.

-SeqOthello [39] is another k-mer index software package.
-It contains an "ensemble" of encoding techniques for compressing the occurrence maps of k-mers in the document set.
-Occurrence maps are then grouped depending on their density and encoding into disjoint buckets.
-To locate the correct occurrence map for a k-mer, a hierarchy of Othellos is built inside each bucket and over all bucket Othellos.
-An Othello [38] is a minimum perfect hash function mapping, which is fast and scalable but can introduce false positive results due to mapping of alien k-mers to random results.
+SeqOthello [35] is another k-mer index software package.
+It contains an ensemble of encoding techniques for compressing the occurrence maps of k-mers in the document set.
+To locate the correct occurrence map a hierarchy of Othellos is built, which are minimum perfect hash function mappings and can introduce false positive results due to mapping of alien k-mers to random results.

-BIGSI (BItsliced Genomic Signature Index) by Bradley et al. [5] is the direct ancestor of COBS and also a combination of Bloom filters and inverted indexes.
+BIGSI (BItsliced Genomic Signature Index) by Bradley et al. [6] is the direct ancestor of COBS and also a combination of Bloom filters and inverted indexes.
 BIGSI however is a prototype programmed in Python and uses a key-value database such as BerkeleyDB or RocksDB as storage back-end.
 It also does not contain the compaction feature introduced in COBS.